trammell/recipe-book/susans-recipes.md

 * Chipotle chilies canned in a spicy tomato sauce, sometimes called adobo, are available at Latin American markets, specialty foods stores and some supermarkets.

+## Roasted Garlic

+Bon Appétit, October 1999.
+Makes about 1 ⅓ cups.

+> large heads of garlic
+> ¼ cup olive oil

+Preheat oven to 350 °F. Cut top ¼ inch off heads of garlic to expose cloves.
+Place garlic in small baking dish.
+Add oil and sprinkle with salt and pepper;
+toss to coat.
+Turn garlic cut side up.
+Cover tightly with aluminum foil.
+Bake until garlic skins are golden brown and cloves are tender, about 55 minutes.
+Cool.
+Squeeze garlic cloves from skins.

+* Also great mixed into mashed potatoes.